Tilings

 >>> from tilings import *

-from it supplies you with the ‘GriddedPerm’,
+Importing * from it supplies you with the ‘GriddedPerm’,

 ‘Obstruction’, ‘Requirement’, and ‘Tiling’ classes.

-As above, a gridded permutation is a pair (π, P)
+As above, a gridded permutation is a pair (π, P) where π is a

-is a tuple of cells.
+permutation and P is a tuple of cells.
 The permutation is assumed to

-Python library.
+be a Perm from the permuta Python library.
 Not every tuple of cells

 is a valid position for a given permutation.
 This can be checked using

-the contradictory
+the contradictory method.

 >>> from permuta import Perm